linux-china/jenv/README.md

   * use: Use the candidate with the version, such as jenv use maven 3.0.4
   * default: Make the version as default, such as jenv default maven 3.0.4
   * cd: change directory to candidate install directory, such as jenv cd groovy

+## How to update jenv
+Please use jenv selfupdate to get last version and candidate repository.